BPM Systems

 There’s often some confusion, even apprehension, within organisations when asked about top management commitment in the context of one of the ISO management system standards.

 The implementation of a management system should be a strategic decision by top management.
-But what exactly is considered to be “Top Management”?
+But commitment from top managers is not always clearly understood.
+So what exactly is considered to be “Top Management”?

 Top Management Definition